 Let the solution sit in the tank for about 25 minutes.
-Ok, some people say 20 minutes, others say 30 minutes.
+OK, some people say 20 minutes, others say 30 minutes.
 It does not matter that much, as long as it is at least 20 minutes.

 I usually cap the tank and shake it after about 5 minutes.
 The reason for shaking the tank is so that the solution can reach all corners.

 After 25 minutes, you can empty the tank, rinse it two times with clean water and then insert it into the base.
 But wait, is the base itself clean?

-Step 7: Cleaning the base of the humidifier
+7. Cleaning the base of the humidifier